joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 <% }) %>
 ```

 Notice how we use the `<% %>` tags to tell EJS that we are using JavaScript.
 We then use the `forEach` function to iterate over the students array.
 For each student, we output a table row.
-Further, we create a link to the edit page (`<a href="/students/edit/<%- student.URN %>"> Edit </a> </td>`).
-We'll create this page in the next exercise.
+Further, we create a unique link to the edit page (`<a href="/students/edit/<%- student.URN %>"> Edit </a> </td>`) for for each student.
+We'll create this page in the next exercise. **Hint,** you could use the same technique to create a link to a view student page.
+In this lab, we are just going to focus on the edit page.

-2. To complete this exercise, see if you can update `views/students.ejs` to dynamically display our students.
+1. To complete this exercise, see if you can update `views/students.ejs` to dynamically display our students.

 **[Click here to see the solutions](https://github.com/joeappleton18/WEB-AND-DATABASE-SYSTEMS/tree/master/week-10/solutions/exercise_3_0)**

 ## 4.0 Updating data

 So far, we have only displayed data.
 However, we can also update data.
 Let's consider the `/students/edit` route.
-You can fire this route by visiting `localhost:8000/students/edit/1`.
+You can fire this route by visiting `http://localhost:8000/students/edit/1`.
 You should see the following page:

 ![](./assets/edit.png)